-Take your pirate-loving progeny to the fair seas of Penzance for a holiday of surfing, SUP-ping, swimming and sand in your sandwiches.
+Take your pirate-loving progeny to the fair seas of Penzance for a holiday of surfing, SUP-ping, swimming, and sand in your sandwiches.
 The beach stretches for a mile along the promenade so you can really spread yourself out from your little darlings.
 When you’re done with the sea, solid ground has a lot to offer with St Michael’s Mount and Paradise Park offering interactive learning for little ones.
-If you fancy staying in the area, you'll love this quintessentially Cornish home.

 As well as dreamy coastlines and walks to suit all feet, St Ives is the art capital of this glorious stretch of England and a favourite when it comes to where to stay in Cornwall, with or without the whole family in tow.
-(If you fancy heading here without the little ones, take a look at this cosy home perfect for two.)
 Tate St Ives is mini-artist friendly with exhibitions and activities, and there’s no better hide-and-seek than at the Barbara Hepworth Sculpture Garden.
-After you’ve surfed and bathed on the sandy beaches - catch a boat to Seal Island where you can impress your kids with your wildlife knowledge.
-In case you don’t have any; there are 18 species of seal, the largest is a southern elephant seal and they sleep in the sea with one eye open for sharks.
+After you’ve surfed and bathed on the sandy beaches, catch a boat to Seal Island where you can impress your kids with your wildlife knowledge.
+In case you don’t have any, there are 18 species of seal – the largest is a southern elephant seal and they sleep in the sea with one eye open for sharks.
 You’re welcome.

-The UK’s most southern city has got an historic charm that wee nippers just love.
+The UK’s most southern city has got a historic charm that wee nippers just love.
 Joking - they won’t care about the cathedral (neither will you probably) but Truro has got enough activities to keep the whole family holidaying in joyful, peaceful union.
 Visit wildlife sanctuaries, theme parks and watersports centres to fully exhaust everyone - and that is before you’ve hit the beach.
 Truro regularly tops ‘where to stay in Cornwall with kids’ lists, and those lists are usually accurate.
 We think it makes a great base for family getaways.

 Surfing and stag weekends, what a sweet, sweet combination.
 But Newquay isn’t all gnarly waves and ‘I’m tying the knot, buy me a shot’ T-shirts.
 Yes, there is a fair bit of it, but it’s enviable location and action-packed activities also make for a great place when it comes to where to stay in Cornwall with family.
 Surf, coasteering and rockpool adventures can be found on each of the seven beaches.

 Fishing boats bob on the harbour, narrow lanes hide quaint shops and all ice creams are free.
 One of those statements is untrue.
 The quaint town of Looe is a working fishing port, so you can watch the fleet of boats come in each day with the freshest of fish.
-As to be expected, you can eat a lot of the good stuff here too.
+As you would expect, you can eat a lot of the good stuff here too.
 Intrepid (and not so, it’s just a mile off the coast) explorers can take a trip to Looe Island and explore this marine nature reserve for a couple of hours.
-Alongside wildlife, you will also find tales of it’s smuggling haven history and visits from the world’s oldest celebrities; Joseph and Jesus.
+Alongside wildlife, you will also find tales of it’s smuggling haven history and visits from the world’s oldest celebrities, Joseph and Jesus.